Rhododendrons and azaleas have no tap roots. They have

 during the first growing season will help get the plant off to a good start.

-Spider webs won't move into crusty, hard soil.
+Fibrous roots can't readily grow into crusty, hard soil.
 The texture

 of the soil surrounding the rootball should allow easy penetration of the fine